 The Simple Beauty Trio includes the best antioxidant ingredients in one complete system, so you don’t have to worry whether or not you’re covered.
 You will be!
 All three of the products contain the gorgeous skin-boosting aloe vera, chamomile, olive leaf extract, and green tea extract.

 The Age-Defying Retinol Moisturizer helps to combat those visible signs of aging by encouraging collagen production.
 A little dab of the Fine Line Eye Serum will go along way, with the help of protein peptides, to reduce the appearance of fine lines, wrinkles, dark circles, and puffiness.
 And the Daily Purifying Cleanser is the perfect way to end the day by washing away impurities, excess oils, and everyday elements that can damage your skin in the long run.

 To put it simply

-Antioxidants are a crucial component of an effective skincare regimen by protecting your skin from free radical damage and oxidative stress, which are behind many signs of premature aging, including fine lines and wrinkles, uneven skin tone, and sagging skin.
+Antioxidants are a crucial component of an effective skincare regimen by protecting your skin from the visible effects of free radical damage and oxidative stress, which are behind many signs of premature aging, including fine lines and wrinkles, uneven skin tone, and sagging skin.

-Counteract free radical damage with the Simple Beauty Trio, formulated to cleanse, hydrate, and protect your skin with powerful antioxidants found in retinol, aloe vera, chamomile flower, and olive leaf extracts, Simple Beauty Trio is a perfect addition to your beauty regimen.
+Formulated to cleanse, hydrate, and protect your skin with powerful antioxidants found in retinol, aloe vera, chamomile flower, and olive leaf extracts, Simple Beauty Trio is a perfect addition to your beauty regimen.

-With consistent use, along with a healthy diet rich in fruits and vegetables, the antioxidants will restore collagen and moisture to your skin, replenishing youthful firmness, tone, and texture for a healthy, vibrant, and lasting glow.
+With consistent use, along with a healthy diet rich in fruits and vegetables, the antioxidants will help to restore moisture to your skin and replenishing youthfulness and tone for a healthy, vibrant, and lasting glow.